 The best place to start on your persuasion journey is with known, proven-to-work heuristics.

-The great Direct Marketing practitioners have known this all along.
+Great Direct Response Advertising practitioners have known this all along.

 What’s more they have chronicled it for us to use.

 Joanna Weibe, of Copy Hackers, has artfully put this together for you and me.

 You can use the copy formulae to accelerate your understanding of copywriting.

 Experiment with it.
 Understand how to evaluate good copy from bad.
 And over time, learn what works and what doesn’t.

 Customers don’t buy products or services.
 They buy a solution to their needs, problems, or pains.